19hours/sg-statutes/Acts/Residential Property Act.md

 (d) granted his approval under section 28A to any foreign person for the development of any land,

-subject to any condition imposed by the Minister and the Minister is satisfied that that person has failed to comply with the condition, he may, by direction in writing, require the person named therein to dispose of his estate or interest in the residential property by transferring his estate or interest to any citizen or approved purchaser within a period of not less than 6 months of the date of service of the direction by the Minister.
+subject to any condition and the Minister is satisfied that that person has failed to comply with the condition, the Minister may, by direction in writing, require the person named therein to dispose of his estate or interest in the residential property by transferring his estate or interest to any citizen or approved purchaser within a period of not less than 6 months of the date of service of the direction by the Minister.

 [9/2006]

+[35/2010 wef 17/01/2011]

 (2) A direction given by the Minister under subsection (1) shall be served on the Controller and the person named therein and the subsisting mortgagees and chargees (if any) of the residential property who appear as such on the relevant records in the Land Titles Registry or the Registry of Deeds of the Authority, as the case may be.